 for his services in the investigation

 Copenhagen, Denmark.
 (Denmark is a monarchy and a modern democracy

 with Copenhagen as the capital).
 He lived, worked, and died there.

-But his mark on science and history was worldwide.
+But his contribution to science and history was of use worldwide.
 His professional

 work and personal convictions were part of the larger stories of the